DucDuong92/Network-reconstruction-Jeffrey/README.md

 then computes the full-information reference parameters, the Jeffreys median entropy solution, metrics, and plots matching the paper's figures.

-The BACI 2020 wood notebook is a real-data reproduction example.
+An example for the BACI 2020 Wood data set is provided as html file.
+It is a real-data reproduction example.
 It expects `BACI20.csv`, `gravity20.csv`, and `BACIcountry.csv` to be available locally and reproduces the Wood 2020 metrics reported in the paper.

 ## Installation / import